-This rating will appear besides the previously mentioned ones.
-So you can have a N95/OV mask or a P100/OV mask or any other combination.
-This type has a filter with granulated charcoal that protects you from solvents such as acetone, xylene, mineral spirits and others.
+This rating will appear beside the previously mentioned ones.
+So you can have an N95/OV mask or a P100/OV mask or any other combination.
+This type has a filter with granulated charcoal that protects you from solvents such as acetone, xylene, mineral spirits, and others.
 These substances produce strong vapors that can give you a headache or put your health in danger.

 Types of Masks

-So we saw the ratings, now let’s take a look at the most common types of dusts masks:
+So we saw the ratings, now let’s take a look at the most common types of dust masks: